esp8266/Arduino/libraries/ESP8266WiFiMesh/README.md

 The basic operation of a mesh node is as follows:

 The `attemptTransmission` method of the ESP8266WiFiMesh instance is called with a message to send to other nodes in the mesh network.
 If the node is already connected to an AP, the message is sent only to that AP.
 Otherwise a WiFi scan is performed.
-The scan results are sent to the `networkFilter` callback function of the ESP8266WiFiMesh instance which adds the AP:s of interest to the `connection_queue` vector.
-The message is then transmitted to the networks in the `connection_queue`, and the response from each AP is sent to the `responseHandler` callback of the ESP8266WiFiMesh instance.
-The outcome from each transmission attempt can be found in the `latest_transmission_outcomes` vector.
+The scan results are sent to the `networkFilter` callback function of the ESP8266WiFiMesh instance which adds the AP:s of interest to the `connectionQueue` vector.
+The message is then transmitted to the networks in the `connectionQueue`, and the response from each AP is sent to the `responseHandler` callback of the ESP8266WiFiMesh instance.
+The outcome from each transmission attempt can be found in the `latestTransmissionOutcomes` vector.

 The node receives messages from other nodes by calling the `acceptRequest` method of the ESP8266WiFiMesh instance.
 These received messages are passed to the `requestHandler` callback of the mesh instance.
 For each received message the return value of `requestHandler` is sent to the other node as a response to the message.